A simple recipe for the best breakfast food: waffles!

 And by the way, these waffles are still delicious the day after if you keep it on the fridge (or longer in the freezer).
 Just pop it in the toaster and you’ll have a warm, crisp waffle in a minute!

-- Blend oatmeal in food processor or blender
+- Blend oatmeal in a food processor or blender

-- Add the rest of the ingredients and mix (in the blender, to minimize clean up work.
-Otherwise, mix wet and dry ingredients separately, the together).
+- Add the rest of the ingredients and mix together– in the blender, to minimize clean up work.
+Otherwise, mix wet and dry ingredients separately, then together.

 - Heat the waffle iron

-- Add a bit of oil to the waffle iron, then the batter – a bit over 1 dl works for me.
+- Add a bit of oil to the waffle iron, then the batter.1 dl a piece works for my iron.

-- Bake waffle for about 4-5 minutes – this can vary depending on how hot your waffle iron can get, and how big your waffles are.
-Trial and error will help you.
+- Bake each waffle for about 4-5 minutes.This can vary depending on how hot your waffle iron can get, and how big your waffles are.
+Trial and error will help you 😊

 In case you liked this recipe, I’ve handpicked a few you might like as well: